-Nowadays some vehicles can completely travel by themselves although these vehicles are not yet allowed to travel on public roads in most of the world including all the underdeveloped countries and Madagascar is not an exception to the underdeveloped countries.
-Such vehicles are called "autonomous vehicles" or "driverless cars" (Wiseman, 2020b).
+Nowadays there are vehicles that can completely travel by themselves although these vehicles are not yet allowed to travel on public roads in most of the world including all the underdeveloped countries and Madagascar is not an exception to the underdeveloped countries.
+Such vehicles are called "autonomous vehicles" or "driverless cars" [48].
 Autonomous vehicles are now permitted in four states in the US - Arizona, California, Michigan and Ohio.
-There are other locations where the autonomous vehicles are pending (Mawakana, 2020); however, it will take a long time until autonomous vehicles are available in Madagascar, but they will arrive in Madagascar one day in the future.
-When they arrive, they will make the rail even more unattractive (Wiseman, 2021b).
+There are other locations where the autonomous vehicles are pending [49]; however, it will take a long time until autonomous vehicles are available in Madagascar, but they will arrive in Madagascar one day in the future.
+When they arrive, they will make the rail even more unattractive [50].

-Even when it comes to public buses which convoy fewer passengers than a train, their ability to compete with autonomous vehicles is implausible (Bösch et al., 2018).
+Even when it comes to public buses which convoy fewer passengers than a train, their ability to compete with the autonomous vehicles is implausible [51].
 Buses go on the same infrastructure as the autonomous vehicle whereas rails go on another infrastructure, so the maintenance and the construction costs of railway systems are higher.
 Buses can also have a stop near more destinations and their routes can be more flexible than the routes of railways.
-Consequently, if buses cannot compete with autonomous vehicles, then a fortiori, neither can railway systems (Wiseman, 2019a).
+Consequently, if buses cannot compete with the autonomous vehicles, then a fortiori, neither can railway systems [52].

-People often argue that traffic jams can be eased if more people will prefer to travel by rail systems and leave the roads; however, the main reasons for traffic jams are explained in (Carlino et al., 2012).
+People often argue that traffic jams can be eased if more people will prefer to travel by rail systems and leave the roads; however, the main reasons for traffic jams are explained in [53].
 Drivers of non-autonomous vehicles often drive differently.
 They make different decisions to the same situation in the way they turn the vehicle, apply the brakes and accelerate.
-According to (Wiseman, 2019a), these differences are the preponderant explanation for traffic jams.
+According to [53], these differences are the preponderant explanation for traffic jams.
 Many inexplicable traffic jams are created when one vehicle travels on a dense road and the driver of this vehicle decides to slow down, even slightly, because of an object on the side of the road, a bird in the sky or any other reason that objectively does not require slowing down.
-The driver in the vehicle behind it will most likely slow down even more, and typically this slowing down can propagate backwards through a long vehicle line.
-This slowing down will typically get more severer the farther the slowing down propagates.
-In the long run, vehicles that do not stop will even hit the vehicles ahead, so these vehicles will have to fully stop to avoid any involvement in a car accident (Horn & Wang, 2017).
-There are intelligent transportation systems that can monitor these jams (Wiseman, 2017a; Wiseman, 2017b; Wiseman, 2017c) and can direct the vehicles to alternate routes; however, autonomous vehicles take a different approach.
+The driver in the vehicle behind it will most likely slow down even more, and typically this slowing down can propagate backward through a long vehicle line.
+This slowing down will typically get severer the farther the slowing down propagates.
+In the long run, vehicles that do not stop will even hit the vehicles ahead, so these vehicles will have to fully stop in order to avoid an involvement in a car accident [54].
+There are intelligent transportation systems that can monitor these jams [55,56,57] and can direct the vehicles to alternate routes; however, autonomous vehicles take a different approach.
 They ease the traffic jams by letting many more vehicles go in one lane during a specific time.
-According to (Sala & Soriguera, 2021), the capacity increase can be up to 473%.
+According to [58], the capacity increase can be up to 473%.